Social Prescribing

 Social Prescribing empowers individuals to improve their health, wellbeing and social welfare by connecting them to non-medical support services, groups and activities within their community.

-HALE Community Connectors/Social Prescribers work with adults who may need some support and encouragement to access community activities or link in with local support services.
+Our Social Prescribers work with adults who may need help and encouragement to access activities or support.

 How does it work?

-This is a personalised service- we work with the needs and at the pace of each individual.
+• This is a personalised service – we work with the needs and pace of each individual.

 Telephone: 01274 271088